 This is when you are desperately needing recovery and balance.

-Ideally, you will rarely, or never!, allow yourself to get into the Red zone.
+Hopefully you will rarely allow yourself to get into the Red zone.

-I know the reality is that many of us do go into Red.
 This is where relationships with others become strained.
 It's where we start going into addiction.
-It's where we become so frustrated with our work that we quit prematurely.
+It's where we quit our work due to frustration or overwhelm.

-When in Red, we tend to make very short-term decisions based on impulsive negative emotions.
-We are also easily manipulatable, or we are so exhausted that others are forced to make decisions for us that are not in our best interest.
+When in Red, we make short-term decisions based on impulsive negative emotions.
+We are also easily manipulatable because we’re not grounded in our authentic power.

-Let's do our very best to never have to go back into Red.
+I hope you’ll do your best to never have to go back into Red.

-How did we get into Red in the first place?
-We weren't aware enough while we were in Yellow.
+Yet how did we get to Red in the first place?
+We weren't sensitive to the Yellow state….

 This is the boundary between GREEN (flow & balance) and RED (unhealthy emotions.)

 Do you know when you are in Yellow?
-It is not easy to recognize, except by practice.
-That's how you become aware and sensitive to this state.
+Most people haven’t practiced recognizing it.
+Mindfulness is required to become sensitive to this state.

-The way to practice is to check in with yourself regularly.
-Once every waking hour, take 5 seconds to ask yourself: "right now, am I in Green, Yellow, or Red?"
+Practice checking in with yourself frequently.
+At least once every waking hour -- ideally many times -- take 5 seconds to ask yourself: "am I in Green, Yellow, or Red?"